henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

 Sometimes it might be useful to check the robot's tf-tree for debugging purposes.
 You can do it by opening the "Tree" option under the TF menu.

 **Tip:** You might need to press reset-button on bottom left, for the odom-frame to be correctly on top of the tree.
+This is needed because the `odom` frame is the one that tracks the movement of the robot in the environment, so it makes sense for it to be the main parent frame, so that we easily keep track of the movement of all the other frames as well.

 <img src="images/tf_tree.png" alt="ROS 2 tf tree" width="300">